kevinkuriachan/ModdedMinecraftServer/README.md

 This is just a document describing how to run a modded minecraft server on a Raspberry Pi.
 These instructions were tested on a Raspberry Pi 4.

+With a Raspberry Pi running your modded Minecraft server, you can have it run all the time (or whenever you want) for yourself or friends to connect to and play.
+No need to pay for a subscription on a hosting playform, just the upfront cost of the hardware.

 ## What you will need
 - Raspberry Pi with at least 4 GB of RAM (I used 8)
 - Power cable for Raspberry Pi